jeffreen0322/a1-personal-website-jeffreen0322/readme.txt

 - 2/2 Basic CSS styling
 - 2/2 Advanced feature
 - 3/3 Responsive layout
-- 0.5/1 Passes validation checks
+- 1/1 Passes validation checks
 - 2/2 Embraces spirit of the assignment

+While I did not pass one error, specifically on my contact.html page, the error suggests I need a label to be resolved (given from AChecker), however it is clear enough and doesn't need to be resolved (from UI side).

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?